michielrensen/seoshop-ctf/levels/6/README.md

 ## level07-password-holder

-We used [CapserJS](http://casperjs.org/) on top of [PhantomJS](http://phantomjs.org/) to power the **level07-password-holder** user.
-Run `capserjs browser.coffee http://localhost:4567` to start it up.
-It expects to find the password from the filesystem `public_html/password.txt`.
+We used [CasperJS](http://casperjs.org/) on top of [PhantomJS](http://phantomjs.org/) to power the **level07-password-holder** user.
+Run `casperjs browser.coffee http://localhost:4567` to start it up.
+It expects to find the password from the filesystem `password.txt`.